GoogleCloudPlatform/aira/docs/building-cloud-infrastructure.md

 1. [Create a new GCP project](https://developers.google.com/workspace/guides/create-project) and save the `project ID` and `Project Number` of this project.
 2. [Start your Cloud Shell](https://cloud.google.com/shell/docs/using-cloud-shell#:~:text=Cloud%20Shell%20session.-,Start%20a%20new%20session,the%20session%20to%20be%20initialized.) and clone this repository.
-3. Inside IAC folder go to the `variables.tf` file and replace the default value from the variables `project_id` and `project_number` by the values that you saved in step 1.
+3. Inside IAC folder go to the `variables.tfvars` file and replace the default value from the variables `project_id` and `project_number` by the values that you saved in step 1.
 4. You're going to need a place to store your terraform state file, so [create a GCS bucket](https://cloud.google.com/storage/docs/creating-buckets) for this.
 You can use the name that you prefer.
 5. Next, go to the `backend.tf` file and update the bucket value using the bucket name you choose.
 6. Inside the `IAC` folder, run the commands bellow: